BenjaminDbb/pySTGROM/README.md

 We encourage use of these data in derivative works.
 If you use the material provided here, please cite the paper using the reference:
 ```
-@article{Zhao:2019,
+@article{,
+      key            = "1742146",
-      author         = "Zhao, Junjie and Shao, Lijing and Cao, Zhoujian
+      author         = "Zhao, Junjie and Shao, Lijing and Cao, Zhoujian and Ma,
-                        and Ma, Bo-Qiang",
+                        Bo-Qiang",
-      title          = "{Reduced-order surrogate models for scalar-tensor
+      title          = "{Reduced-order surrogate models for scalar-tensor gravity
-                        gravity in the strong field and applications to
+                        in the strong field and applications to binary pulsars and
-                        binary pulsars and GW170817}",
+                        GW170817}",
       year           = "2019",
       eprint         = "1907.00780",
       archivePrefix  = "arXiv",